- J.D., Duke University, 2000

 Areas of Practice

-In addition to his labor and employment practice, Mr. McConnell also handles a variety of general business litigation matters and is a member of the firm's Construction Practice Group.
-Mr. McConnell also has significant experience with Indian law and is actively involved in litigation on behalf of Indian Tribes.
+In addition to his labor and employment practice, Matthew also handles a variety of general business litigation matters and is a member of the firm's Construction Practice Group.
+Matthew also has significant experience with Indian law and is actively involved in litigation on behalf of Indian Tribes.

 Mr. McConnell has achieved numerous dismissals of cases against employers on summary judgment.
 Mr. McConnell has also successfully tried cases including a complete defense verdict on behalf of a national retailer in a discrimination, harassment and retaliation case in Los Angeles Superior Court, a complete defense verdict on behalf of a contractor on a claim for unlawful retaliation in San Diego Superior Court, and a directed verdict in favor of a home builder on claims for breach of contract and failure to pay wages.
 In a single plaintiff lawsuit, Mr. McConnell obtained terminating sanctions and monetary sanctions of over $100,000 against the plaintiff.
 Mr. McConnell has also been involved in a number of general construction related matters including successfully suing a private golf club on behalf of a world renowned luxury resort for various claims related to groundwater intrusion.
 On behalf of an Indian Tribe client, Mr. McConnell successfully moved for summary judgment as a plaintiff against a contractor who was improperly licensed for over $900,000 in one action, and over $2,000,000 in another.
 Mr. McConnell has successfully argued a number of matters before the Courts of Appeal, including Russ Will Mechanical, Inc. v.
 DIR, where the Court of Appeal held that offsite fabrication at a non-exclusive shop was not covered by prevailing wages.